jborgers/sonar-pmd/README.md

 For a list of all rules and their status, see: [RULES.md](https://github.com/jborgers/sonar-pmd/blob/master/docs/RULES.md)

 ## Installation
-The plugin is available in the SonarQube marketplace and should preferably be installed from within SonarQube (Administration -->  Marketplace --> Search _pmd_).
+The plugin should be available in the SonarQube marketplace and is preferably installed from within SonarQube (Administration -->  Marketplace --> Search _pmd_).

+Because of changed integration of the Java-plugin in SonarQube and our dependency on it, this plugin is temporarily not available from the Marketplace.
+Hopefully this will be fixed quickly with the upcoming release of version 3.4.0.
 Alternatively, download the [latest JAR file](https://github.com/jborgers/sonar-pmd/releases/latest), put it into the plugin directory (`./extensions/plugins`) and restart SonarQube.

 ## Usage